mcu-tools/mcuboot/docs/testplan-mynewt.md

 * `newt build k64f_boot_rsa`
 * `newt load k64f_boot_rsa`

-Build/load slinky to slot 0:
+Build/load slinky to primary slot:

 * `newt create-image k64f_slinky 1.0.1 key_rsa.pem`
 * `newt load k64f_slinky`

-Build/load slinky2 to slot 1:
+Build/load slinky2 to secondary slot:

 * `newt create-image k64f_slinky2 1.0.2 key_rsa.pem`
 * `newtmgr image upload k64f_slinky2`

-Confirm that both images are installed, request a permanent request to the image in slot 1 and check that it works.
+Confirm that both images are installed, request a permanent request to the image in secondary slot and check that it works.

 * `newtmgr image list`
-* `newtmgr image confirm <hash of slot 1>`
+* `newtmgr image confirm <hash of secondary slot>`

-If everything works, now proceed with requests for permanent swap to the image in slot 1 and do random swaps (as much as you like!).
-When the swap finishes confirm that the swap was finished with the previous slot 1 image now in slot 0 and vice-versa.
+If everything works, now proceed with requests for permanent swap to the image in secondary slot and do random swaps (as much as you like!).
+When the swap finishes confirm that the swap was finished with the previous secondary slot image now in primary slot and vice-versa.

 ### Help